Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-In (\ref{eq:casida}), $\omega$ is the transition energy between the ground state and the excited state of interest and $\hat{H}$ is the molecular Hamiltonian. $\textbf{I}$ and $\textbf{0}$ are the $[N\times (L-N)]\times[N\times(L-N)]$ identity and zero matrices, respectively.
-In equations (\ref{eq:Amatrix}) and (\ref{eq:Bmatrix}), $ia$ and $jb$ are assimilated to individual integers (as it is done for the components of \textbf{x} and \textbf{y}), for pointing the row (on the left of the comma) and column (on the right of the comma) indices of matrices \textbf{A} and \textbf{B} — see the introductory comments of this paper.
+In (\ref{eq:casida}), $\omega$ is the transition energy between the ground state and the excited state of interest and $\hat{H}$ is the electronic Hamiltonian. $\textbf{I}$ and $\textbf{0}$ are the $[N\times (L-N)]\times[N\times(L-N)]$ identity and zero matrices, respectively.
+In (\ref{eq:Amatrix}) and (\ref{eq:Bmatrix}), $ia$ and $jb$ are assimilated to individual integers (as it is done for indexing the components of \textbf{x} and \textbf{y}), for pointing the row (on the left of the comma) and column (on the right of the comma) indices of matrices \textbf{A} and \textbf{B} — see the introductory comments of this paper.

-The native TDDFRT eigenproblem has the exact same structure as depicted above.
-So do the following matrices.
+The EOM--TDDFRT central equation has the exact same structure as \eqref{eq:casida}.
+This comment also holds for the matrices introduced in the following subsection.
 This also stands for the Bethe-Salpeter excited-state claculation method \cite{blase_bethesalpeter_2018}.
 Hence, the structure and properties of the objects discussed below are identical in the three methods.